Summary of Women

 Research has started to uncover some differences (most of these differences are partially mediated by a higher estrogen concentration in females).

 Things To Know & Note

-Frequently Asked Questions
+Frequently Asked Questions about Women

 This page is catered to elucidating metabolic differences between men and women (specifically concerning what affects women, or what does not differ) and may address some issues that are exclusively feminine in nature such as exercise and pregnancy.

 Anatomical and sexual differences will not be discussed unless needed.

 When carbohydrates are ingested during sub-maximal exercise (67% VO2 max), the bodies expected response of using more glucose for energy in lieu of fatty acids does not differ significantly between the genders, although a trend is shown for females to use more ingested carbohydrate as fuel rather than stored carbohydrate (glycogen) relative to males.